 The town of Dumfries and the land that is now Prince William Forest Park were important areas during the American Civil War (1861-1865).
 Located thirty miles from the Union capital of Washington, D.C., it was a strategic point that the Confederate army hoped to control.
-The former port city of dumfries, with its location roughly seventy miles from the Confederate capital of Richmond, was important to Union commanders.
+The former port city of Dumfries, with its location roughly seventy miles from the Confederate capital of Richmond, was important to Union commanders.

-Local men enlisted in a number of units, all of which served in the Army of Northern Virginia.
+Many local men enlisted in a number of units, all of which served in the Army of Northern Virginia.
 Most joined Company B of the Forty-ninth Virginia Infantry, also known as the Quantico Guards.
 Others joined the Prince William Partisan Rangers.
 Initially guerilla fighters under the famed John Singleton Mosby, they became Company H of the Fifteenth Virginia Cavalry Regiment.

 The Confederate Blockade

-Commanders of the Commonwealth’s military forces hoped to seize Northern Virginia before the Union army had a chance to get itself organized.
+Commanders of the Confederate forces hoped to seize Northern Virginia before the Union army had a chance to get itself organized.
 By late April, Confederates began to construct batteries along the Virginia side of the Potomac River.
 The first of these was at the confluence of Aquia Creek and the Potomac River.
 In the process of seizing the land, Confederates captured several small ships.
 On May 29, 1861, Union ships Freeborn and Pawnee sparked an artillery duel.
 After four hours, the Confederate volunteers abandoned their position.

 In August, Robert E. Lee, the commander of Virginia’s military forces, ordered the construction of other batteries along the Potomac River.
 The first was at Evansport, now inside the Quantico Marine Corps Base, Cockpit Point in Dumfries, and Freestone Point, just north of the town.
 The Confederates built the batteries in complete secrecy.
 Many of the guns placed in the forts were captured at the First Battle of Bull Run (Manassas).
 Union forces suspected a battery at Evansport, and opened fire on this position on October 15, 1861.
 Despite the Union army’s knowledge, the Confederates continued to build the defenses.

 The batteries along the Potomac were somewhat successful.
-They at least temporarily halted Union shipping to Washington, DC.
+They temporarily halted Union shipping to Washington, D.C.
 Prices rose as the government diverted shipments of food and other supplies to Baltimore.
 In March 1862, Confederate General Joseph E. Johnston ordered all troops in the Dumfries area to march south of the Rappahannock River.
 This was in preparation for the Peninsula Campaign, the first of several Union attempts to capture the Confederate capital.
 When they arrived later in the year, Union troops found abandoned Confederate camps in the area of the park.

 The Dumfries Raid